These Gmail tips and tricks can make sending, reading, and managing your emails faster and easier, saving you an incredible amount of time.

-That’s why the email scheduling Gmail feature helps you plan outgoing emails in advance!
+That’s why the email scheduling feature inside Gmail helps you plan your outgoing emails in advance!

 Just type in your new message and click on the down arrow next to the Send button.
 Then, pick a date and time you want your email message to be sent, and Gmail will handle the rest.

-Also available on the mobile app, this Gmail hack is quite useful when you have recipients in a different time zone or if you’re stepping out of the office and need to send some important messages across at a given time.
+It’s pretty useful when you have recipients in different time zones or if you’re stepping out of the office and need to send some important emails across at a given time in the future.

 5. Use Gmail Keyboard Shortcuts

-Gmail offers several keyboard shortcuts that make email message management a lot easier.
+Gmail offers several keyboard shortcuts that make email message management a lot easier on your personal computer.

-In Gmail, you can set up all your email accounts in one place and send emails from different addresses using one inbox.
+In Gmail, you can set up all your email accounts in one inbox and send emails from different addresses while using the same inbox.

-This lets you change your “from” address in the Compose window to the email ID you want the email to show.
+You can easily change your From address in the Compose window to the email ID you want the email to show.

 How is this different from being able to use multiple Gmail accounts?

-The Gmail email service lets you organize your inbox by adding labels to all of your emails.
+The Gmail email service lets you organize your Gmail inbox by adding labels to your emails.

-To create a new label, scroll down the left sidebar and click on Create new label (filter).
-You can also go to the Labels tab in See all settings.
+To create a new Gmail label, scroll down the left sidebar and click on Create new label.
+You can also create a new Gmail label by going to the Labels tab in See all settings.

-You can create labels on the mobile app as well.
+You can create labels on the mobile Gmail app as well.

 If you want even more functionality to categorize emails, you can use Gmail filters.

-You can create and configure a new filter by clicking on the down arrow in the Gmail search box.
+You can access the Create filter feature by clicking the down arrow in the Gmail Search box.

 8. Use Gmail Templates